gionogio/celycib-/README.md

 The project is intended to be used with some microphones input from a bicycle.

 I used a variety of different tools, like externals from [FluCoMa](https://github.com/flucoma) package or sogs~ from [IRCAM's sound box](https://forum.ircam.fr/projects/detail/max-sound-box/), as well as some {not-well-written} abstractions I made.

+A special thanks to [Rodrigo Constanzo](https://rodrigoconstanzo.com/) for talking about this and the externals he shares with the world!

+I am not a good or smart developer.